OuterGazer/Guess-The-Number/README.md

 # Guess-The-Number
-A simple "Guess The Number" game
+A simple "Guess The Number" game developed in an afernoon with 1 week of C# learning experience

-An easy version for a Guess The Number game.
-It features 4 difficulty levels.

-Version 1.0 Base protoype

-Version 1.5 Adjusted overall difficulty.
-Added Switch construction in Main method.

-Versión 1.6 Little tweaks to the code.
-Changed the number range for difficulty 3.

-Created by OuterGazer
+It features 4 difficulty levels with varying number ranges and max attempts at guesses.

+The design follow a defensive coding approach.

+.NET Framework needs to be updated to the last version.